ibm-cloud-docs/openwhisk/test.md

 The invocation of the action can be blocking or non-blocking.
 Invocations are non-blocking by default.
 If you don't need the action result right away, use a non-blocking invocation.
 {: shortdesc}

-Blocking invocations use a request/response style and wait for the activation result to be available.
+Blocking invocations use a request-response style and wait for the activation result to be available.
 The wait period is the lesser of 60 seconds or the action's [time limit value](/docs/openwhisk?topic=cloud-functions-limits#limits_syslimits).

-Run the action in the cloud by running a blocking invocation:
+Run the action in the cloud by running a blocking invocation.

 ```
 ibmcloud fn action invoke --blocking ACTION_NAME